fuyofulo/solana-token-tss/documentation/cli-reference.md

 **Use Cases:**
 - Creating partial signatures for token transfers
 - Participating in multi-party transactions
-- Contributing to threshold signatures
+- Contributing to multi-party signatures

 ### `aggregate-signatures-and-broadcast-token`